January 2015 E-News from Diversity and Inclusion

 Trinity Episcopal Church: Tuesdays, January 20 February 24, 10 11 am, Trinity Episcopal Church, 469 NW Wall Street, Bend.
 Contact Rick Negus at email@example.com to register.

 COCC: Wednesdays, Jan.
 21 February 25, Noon - 1 pm, 116 Campus Center, Bend Campus.
-Contact Karen Roth at email@example.com to register.
+Contact Christy Walker at firstname.lastname@example.org to register.

 Social Justice Center: Wednesdays, January 21 - February 25, 6 - 7:00 p.m., Central Oregon Social Justice Center, 155 NW Irving Avenue, Bend.
 Contact Bruce Morris at email@example.com to register.